smaeland/ecg-heatmapping-review/README.md

 > Note: Many of the methods are by default set to compute the results and then multiply it by the input (e.g. `DeepLift(model, multiply_by_inputs=True, ...)`), which is the basis of the input*gradients method.
 To avoid mixing methods, we use `multiply_by_inputs=True` for all methods that support it.

+In addition, layer-wise relevance propagation (LRP, [API docs](https://captum.ai/api/lrp.html)) is implemented, but does not seem to do anything useful.
+Feel free to experiment with this one.

 For evaluation of the methods, the first step is to compute the heatmaps for a representative set of single ECGs, and compare them visually.
 This requires some medical experience.
 The second step is without a human in the loop, where we for each ECG samples, iteratively
  - use the heatmap to select the most important data point
  - randomise the data at this point